 The Effort to Save one of Park Hill’s Oldest Homes

-Earlier this year, the 1889 Queen Anne house at 3435 Albion St., one of Park Hill’s oldest extant homes, posted for demolition review.
-Formerly known as Kate’s Restaurant, the structure has been vacant since 2017 when the Garden, the business that followed Kate’s, closed shop.
-The house exchanged hands a number of times but eventually fell into disrepair due to lack of maintenance, vandalism and break-ins.
-The damage done to the interior and the size of the corner lot made it an attractive candidate for a scrape and build project, and earlier this year the property was threatened with the possibility.
+The house at 3435 Albion St. is one of Park Hill’s oldest extant homes.
+Named for the family that originally owned it, the Robinson House was listed on the National Register of Historic Places in 2003 for its architectural significance.
+Formerly known as Kate’s Restaurant, the building has been vacant since 2017 when the Garden, the business that followed Kate’s, closed shop.
+The house changed hands a number of times but eventually fell into disrepair due to lack of maintenance, vandalism and break-ins.
+The damage done to the interior and the size of the corner lot made the property an attractive candidate for a scrape-and-build project.

 In 2021, prospective buyers applied for demolition eligibility.
 The city’s Landmark Preservation team posted it for demolition review, declaring that it was eligible to be a local landmark.
 Community members filed an intent to designate it a local landmark, and the deadline for the city to approve the demolition certificate was extended, opening the door for further discussion.

 During this extension, Historic Denver helped connect a preservation-friendly buyer with the sellers, and they eventually agreed to a deal.
 As a result, the demolition certificate application was rescinded and the threat to the historic house gone.
 The new owner is determined to save the house and also plans to use the vacant part of the lot to build a modest town home development of around five units.